astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ### Usage

 Run `$ astro config get` to list values for all settings in your `config.yaml` file.
-To update or override a value, run `$ astro config set <value-name>:<value>`
+To update or override a value, run `$ astro config set <setting-name>:<value>`

-The values that you can update via the command line are:
+The settings that you can update via the command line are:

 - cloud.api.protocol
 - cloud.api.port